JRomIV/cyclistic-case-study/README.md

 ## Data Wrangling #################################################
 ### Extrapolation of Dates and Ride Length
 To prepare for analysis of temporal trends and ride characteristics, several new columns were created:
-- **Month** and **Weekday** were extracted from the ride start time to analyze seasonal and weekly patterns.
+- **Month** and **Weekday** were pulled from the ride start time to spot trends by season and day of the week.
-- **Ride Length** was calculated as the duration of each ride in seconds to compare usage behaviors.
+- **Ride Length** was calculated in seconds so I could compare how long different riders typically use the service.
-- The term **"members"** was renamed to **"subscribers"** for greater clarity and consistency with the business goal of converting casual riders into subscribing members.
+- I also renamed the rider category **"member"** to **"subscriber"** to better align with the project’s focus on converting casual riders.

 <details>